johnsosc/626finalproj/README.md

 ## Observations - Zone Trip Instances - Yellow v.
 Green Taxi
 * In both the morning and evening commutes, green taxi had fewer trip instances than the yellow taxi service.

-* Below is a description list of the top 30 most active locations for yellow and green taxi during the evening and morning locations.
-These location represent 75% of green and yellow taxi data.
+* Below is a descriptive list of the top 30 most active pick up/ drop off locations for yellow and green taxi during the evening and morning locations.

 Green Taxi | Yellow Taxi |
 -------------|-------------|